 WAC Consultant Dennis Bohr and University Writing Center Consultants contributed to the creation of these guidelines.
 Bohr also solicited feedback from professors in the respective disciplines to ensure the accuracy of the guidelines.

 WAC holds regular conversations with WID faculty, and these discussions help us to build a common vocabulary for writing pedagogy that strengthens the unified writing curriculum and encourages transfer of skills and genre knowledge.
 Therefore, in order to facilitate conversations about writing and to have a common vocabulary when we talk about writing, we have created the WAC Glossary of Terms.

-Please contact Sherry by email (email@example.com) with questions about the program and WAC's 7th annual WAI conference, to be held on March 27th, 2015.
+Please contact Georgia by email (email@example.com) with questions about the program, institutional visits, and WAC's 8th annual WAI conference, to be held in spring 2015.

 Please click the following links for more information on these WAC events:

 - Writing Across the Curriculum is a unit within Appalachian’s University College.
 University College consists of the university’s integrated general education curriculum, academic support services, residential learning communities, interdisciplinary degree programs and co-curricular programming – all designed to support the work of students both inside and outside of the classroom.

 For information about the Writing Across the Curriculum Program please contact Director Georgia Rhoades at (828) 262-2075 or e-mail at firstname.lastname@example.org.

 Writing Across the Curriculum Program